-The main objective of the project would be to strengthen the capacities of Bangladesh to safeguard its intangible cultural heritage through effective implementation of the Convention for the Safeguarding of the Intangible Cultural Heritage
+The main objective of the project was to strengthen the capacities of Bangladesh to safeguard its intangible cultural heritage through the effective implementation of the 2003 Convention for the Safeguarding of the Intangible Cultural Heritage

 2. To build up a critical mass of national capacity so that Bangladesh will have a sustainable framework for safeguarding intangible heritage and implementing the Convention

-3. To develop an inventory for ICH at the national level
+3. To develop an inventory methodology for ICH at the national level

 4. To sensitize national authorities about the importance and significance of safeguarding intangible cultural heritage, and in particular ICH elements in need of urgent safeguarding, by providing some consultative guidance and advisory on ICH Policy development; and by reinforcing their capacities to prepare nomination files for inscription on the Lists of Intangible Cultural Heritage.

 A key aspect of the project was the training of relevant Government institutions, NGOs and community representatives in the effective safeguarding measures as well as the development of resource materials for the safeguarding and promotion of ICH in Bangladesh.
 Activities under the framework of the project were implemented from April 2016 until August 2019 and included three capacity-building workshops, the development of a Compilation of all the training materials as well as of a Guidebook of Community-based Inventorying of ICH, and a policy advice component.